Bongcheon-Dong Ghost: Synopsis

-"Bongcheon-Dong Ghost" starts with a warning, stating "Reader discretion is advised for pregnant women, the elderly, and those suffering from serious medical conditions."
+"Bongcheon-Dong Ghost" starts with a warning, stating "Reader discretion is advised for pregnant women, the elderly, and those suffering from serious medical conditions".

 Set in Bongcheon-dong, Seoul, a student, walking home from school late at night, meets a female ghost who is apparently looking for her baby.
 The frightened student points in a random direction just to create distance between her and the ghost.
 However, as she starts to leave, the ghost rapidly chases her and quickly catches up with her, at which point she faints.
-When she is woken up by a neighbour the next day, she finds out that a woman in her district had committed suicide the previous night after losing custody of her child.
+When she is woken up by a neighbour the next day, she finds out that a woman in her district had committed suicide after losing custody of her child some time ago.

 Animation

 Horang uses two animations in the webcomic to deliver jump scares.
 The ghost's head suddenly rotates 180 degrees when the student first approaches her, and the rapid attack of the ghost is similarly animated.